An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications

+Denote $\beta>0$ as the penalty parameter and $\Lambda \in \R^{d_1\times d_2}$ as the Lagrange multiplier.
+The augmented Lagrange function for \eqref{equ:opt} is defined as:

+As an efficient first-order algorithm for separable problems derived from the Douglas–Rachford splitting method \cite{DRS1,DRS2}, the classic ADMM \cite{ClaADMM1,ClaADMM2} follows the usual Block Coordinate Descent (BCD) cycle order $1\to 2\to 3$ to solve \eqref{equ:opt}:

-When the Lipschitz part $f\equiv0$, the nonseparable part $H\equiv0$ and $\Phi$, $\Psi$ are proper closed convex functions, (\ref{equ:Claadmmscheme}) reduces to the classic two-block ADMM which is designed for two-block separable convex optimization problems.
-For ADMM being applied on this class of problems, there has been a large body of literature studying its convergence and convergence rate \cite{cvx2admm1,cvx2admm2,cvx2admm3,cvx2admm4}.
-Besides, on the basis of two-block separable problems, considering $\Phi$ to be nonconvex, there have also been quantities of researches establishing the convergence by the powerful Kurdyka-Łojasiewicz (KL) inequality \cite{routine3,ncvx2admm}.
-Furthermore, adding a nonseparable part $H$ to two-block optimization problems, Gao et al. \cite{cvxnsep2admm1} established the convergence of the proximal ADMM when $\Phi$ is convex, $\Psi$ is strongly convex and $\nabla H$ is Lipschitz continous.
-Guo et al. \cite{routine2} proved the global convergence of the classic ADMM under the assumptions that $\Phi$ is semiconvex, $\nabla \Psi$ is Lipschitz continous, and $\nabla H$ is Lipschitz continous on bounded subsets based on the KL property.
+When $f\equiv0$, $H\equiv0$ and $\Phi$, $\Psi$ are proper closed convex functions, \eqref{equ:Claadmmscheme} reduces to the classic 2-block ADMM which is designed for 2-block separable convex problems.
+A large body of literature has studied its convergence \cite{cvx2admm1,cvx2admm2,cvx2admm3,cvx2admm4}.
+Besides, considering $\Phi$ to be nonconvex, quantities of researches have established the convergence by the powerful Kurdyka-Łojasiewicz (KL) inequality \cite{routine3,ncvx2admm}.
+Furthermore, adding a nonseparable term $H$, Gao and Zhang \cite{cvxnsep2admm1} established the convergence of the proximal ADMM when $\Phi$ is convex, $\Psi$ is strongly convex and $\nabla H$ is Lipschitz continuous.
+Guo, Han, and Wu \cite{routine2} proved the global convergence of the classic ADMM under assumptions that $\Phi$ is semiconvex, $\nabla \Psi$ is Lipschitz continuous, and $\nabla H$ is Lipschitz continuous on bounded subsets based on the KL property.